Other Ingredients: Microcrystalline cellulose, gelatin, vegetable magnesium stearate and silicon dioxide.

 WARNING: This product is manufactured and packaged in a facility which may also process milk, soy, wheat, egg, peanuts, tree nuts, fish and crustacean shellfish.

-Dosage: Take two vegicaps once a day with a meal.
+professional.
 For best results, this product should be used for 4-5 weeks.
-Do not exceed two capsules per day.
+Do not exceed two capsules daily.

 Ray & Terry's Women's Hormone Health contains 120 capsules per bottle.

 The main ingredients of Ray & Terry's Women’s Hormone Support include:

 Also known as squaw root, black cohosh has been shown to be safe and effective as an alternative HRT method.1 The root is commonly found in the forests of North America, and has been used for centuries as a natural remedy for a host of complaints.
 It helps counteract hot flashes, assists in calming occasional anxiety and moderating mood, and promotes healthy sleeping patterns.
 Studies have shown that black cohosh does not exhibit estrogenic activity, and will not increase breast cancer cells as do some traditional forms of HRT.

 Isoflavones from soy and red clover have been used as alternatives to traditional hormone replacement therapy (HRT) because their molecules are similar to those of human estrogen.
 These phytoestrogens (plant-like estrogens) act as selective hormone receptor modulators (SERMs) which can mimic or oppose the action of the natural hormone.
 Research indicates that these plant substances may be safer than traditional HRT, and are unlikely to increase the risk of breast cancer.2

 In a new controlled double-blind study, red clover reduced depression and anxiety symptoms in postmenopausal women by 50% or more over placebo.6 This simple natural extract has helped numerous women over the age of 40 feel better as their hormonal balances shift.